Skip to main content

 Usage patterns and domains

-The following section shows how we classify our AI use and the domains in which we apply it, in keeping with the Classification system for AI use under the Policy for the responsible use of AI in government.
+This section shows how we classify our AI use and the domains where we apply it.
+This is in line with the Classification system for AI use under the Policy for the responsible use of AI in government.

 Usage patterns